Lexapro vs Zoloft

 Because the two are closely matched, the choice often comes down to specifics.

 A clinician might choose sertraline when the target is panic disorder, PTSD, OCD, or PMDD, since sertraline is formally approved for those conditions.
-Sertraline is also a reasonable choice when avoiding any QT effect matters, for example in someone with a heart condition or on other medicines that affect heart rhythm.
+Sertraline is also a reasonable choice when avoiding any QT effect matters, for example in someone with a heart condition, a known long QT, or on other medicines that affect heart rhythm.
+It is also one of the more studied SSRIs in pregnancy, which can factor in when that is part of the picture.

 The bottom line

 Neither escitalopram nor sertraline is clearly better.
 They are closely matched SSRIs, and the right choice depends on the individual and is made with a prescriber.
 It is also common to try one and switch to the other if the fit is not right.
-A first medication that does not suit someone is a normal step in treatment, not a failure.
+Switching between two SSRIs is routine and usually straightforward.
+A first medication that does not suit someone is a normal step in treatment, not a failure, and finding the right fit sometimes takes more than one try.

 Sources